 Why do I need a personal injury lawyer?

 If you are injured in an accident in DeWitt County, you need someone who knows the law and can be your legal advocate.
-If there was another party involved whose actions contributed to your injury, you need to file a lawsuit to get back medical costs, pay for property damage, and help you get compensation for pain and suffering.
+If there was another party involved whose actions contributed to your injury, you need to file a lawsuit to get back medical costs and help you get compensation for pain and suffering.
 That is what a personal injury lawyer does for you.
 We gather evidence, and we have access to information and resources that most people do not have.

 Our Illinois personal injury attorneys can help you decide if you want to pursue legal action against those responsible for your injury.
 We know how to negotiate with insurance companies to get you the settlement you need to heal and to restore your life to what it was before the accident.
 We know from experience that people who hire a personal injury lawyer get better outcomes and more compensation than those who settle with the insurance company on their own.

 We will negotiate with the other side to come up with a fair settlement that covers your accident-related costs and any pain and suffering you experienced as a result of the accident.
-This phase of the injury lawsuit process involves determining an appropriate “multiplier” to reflect the pain the accident caused, a number from 1 (little pain) to 5 (maximum pain), then multiplying the aggregated medical and property damage figure to get the final damage award.
+This phase of the injury lawsuit process involves determining an appropriate “multiplier” to reflect the pain the accident caused, a number from 1 (little pain) to 5 (maximum pain), then multiplying the aggregated medical and other accident-related costs to get the final damage award.

 If a fair settlement cannot be reached through negotiations, we will file a lawsuit on your behalf.
 We are experienced trial lawyers, and we know that the possibility the insurance company and the defendants may end up in court often serves to focus the other side’s attention during damage negotiations.
 Trials can get expensive very quickly, and if the defendants lose, they have to pay court costs in addition to damages.